glennquah/ConnectCard/README.md

   <tr>
    <td>3
    </td>
-   <td>No segregation of sub-collections in Firebase.
+   <td>No segregation of sub collections in firebase.
    </td>
-   <td> Create a sub-collection named ‘friends’ to segregate all the friends’ data and friends' name card
+   <td>create a sub collection named ‘friends’ to segregate all the friends’ data and friends name card
    </td>
    <td>When updating the firebase for the different collections, only 1 collection needs to be updated instead of the entire database under a document.
    </td>